Kustomer nabs $35M to take on Zendesk and Salesforce with its Slack-like approach to CRM

 (He knows first hand about what at least one of his competitors is using, because he helped build it.
 With Kustomer co-founder Jeremy Suriel, Birnbaum once co-founded Assistly, which also aimed to provide a merged-view of customers to agents.
 The startup eventually sold to Salesforce and became a part of Desk.com.)

-The Series C — led by Battery Ventures with Redpoint Ventures, Canaan Partners, Boldstart Ventures, Social Leverage (Howard Lindzon’s fund) and Cisco Investments also participating — comes just seven months after the company raised a Series B of $26 million, one mark of Kustomer’s rapid rise.
+The Series C — led by Battery Ventures, with Redpoint Ventures, Canaan Partners, Boldstart Ventures, Social Leverage (Howard Lindzon’s fund) and Cisco Investments also participating — comes just seven months after the company raised a Series B of $26 million, one mark of Kustomer’s rapid rise.
 Another is that it’s claiming that it is currently seeing growth of 500 percent on year-over-year revenues.

-(Valuation is not being disclosed, Birnbaum said, but I understand that it’s significantly up on the previous round yet is still under $500 million.
+(Valuation is not being disclosed, Birnbaum said, but I understand that it’s significantly up on the previous round, yet is still less than $500 million.
 In total, the company has raised $73.5 million since 2016.)

-When Kustomer first came out of stealth in 2016, the company’s original mission was to create a CRM system so easy to use and full of data, that essentially anyone in a business could be in a position to help a customer — appealing to the smaller organizations Kustomer originally targeted that might not have dedicated customer teams.
+When Kustomer first came out of stealth in 2016, the company’s original mission was to create a CRM system so easy to use and full of data that essentially anyone in a business could be in a position to help a customer — appealing to the smaller organizations Kustomer originally targeted that might not have dedicated customer teams.

 Fast-forward to 2018/2019, and customer relations specialists are now the primary users — customers include Ring, Rent the Runway, Glovo, Glossier, Away, Slice, Sweetgreen and UNTUCKit — with all that data harnessed into one place to make their jobs easier.

-You can think of what Kustomer does as the CRM descendent of the “Slack effect.”
+You can think of what Kustomer does as the CRM descendant of the “Slack effect.”
 The wildly successful workplace chat platform has found a lot of traction with businesses by making it possible to discuss anything work-related by way of integrations and feeds from hundreds of different apps.
-Kustomer is trying to create a similar effect for its own end: a company can incorporate any platform where customers are already contacting companies, along with any app that already tracks sales, complaints, questions, and more.
+Kustomer is trying to create a similar effect for its own end: a company can incorporate any platform where customers are already contacting companies, along with any app that already tracks sales, complaints, questions and more.

 The number of apps is on a different level from Slack — Birnbaum said the average number for a typical customer is about 10 feeds of information — but the final effect is similar, in that it creates an “omni-channel” single view — in its case where customers’ histories and live questions exist together, so that agents can have a full picture and deal with the customer more efficiently (and hopefully more effectively).
-Birnbaum adds that on top of this there is also a machine learning wrapper to understand what is going on to provide the most relevant information to agents at the point of contact.
+Birnbaum adds that on top of this there also is a machine learning wrapper to understand what is going on to provide the most relevant information to agents at the point of contact.

 “A retailer, for example, might integrate its e-commerce backend.
 And where we have it we can proactively engage against that,” he said.
 That could involve proactively contacting customers who might have a specific product that has been found with a fault.
-Or it could mean running sentiment analysis across social media and offering customers free coupons for goods based on what they had purchased from you before, as a response to something unearthed in that analysis.
+Or it could mean running sentiment analysis across social media and offering customers free coupons for goods based on what they purchased from you before, as a response to something unearthed in that analysis.

 “We have this data for support, but we think customers can use it for marketing and engagement, too,” he said.